 One method is to put together a fishing kit in a Plano organizer.
 The one being shown here measures approximately 10 1/2 long by 6 inches wide and 1 1/2 inches deep.
 Best of all, it has a larger compartment on the right which allows bigger items to be stored.
 You can’t do this when the whole box is completely filled with parallel slots like most organizers.

 In the kit are the following items from the brand Eagle Claw:

 There are also some rubber worms with jig heads by the brand Creme and an assortment of popular Rebel Classic Critters lures.
 Although not necessarily a survival must-have, the kit has a Rapala Fishing Clipper to make it easier to cut line.
 For the line, there’s 8 lb.
 Berkley Trilene in the kit.
 Yes, a lower weight would be better for catching smaller fish but having stronger line could have a dual role in building a shelter.

-For the fishing pole, either a collapsible pole could be added or you could simply use a stick if you had to.
+For the fishing pole, either a collapsible pole could be added or you could fashion one from a branch.

 Now, you could use fishing equipment you already own but one thing to be weary of is that your stinky fishing stuff will now stink up any other gear you put it with.
 Also, your regular gear might not be at your place of residence.
 It could be at someone’s house or boat in which case you might not have access when you need it.
 It’s better to have a separate kit you can keep ready to go.

 This is just one example of how to maintain a long-term food source in the event your initial provisions run out.
 Hopefully, it doesn’t come to that but it’s always crucial to have multiple ways of acquiring food.